afmart/email-archiver/Readme.md

 Email Archiver script for email INBOX with too much emails, in Pyhton
 =====================================================================

+This python script will look at emails in your INBOX and will move them to the archiving folder you set, by year the email was received.
+Emails from the current year will remain in your INBOX.

 ## 1. Set Up Your Environment

 Ensure Python 3.x is installed on your system.